-- · Greenlight communicated that it believed GM's initial rejection of the Proposal was based on flawed assumptions and analysis. - · Greenlight believed it had addressed all relevant governance, credit rating, tax, accounting and legal issues. - · Greenlight shared a copy of a red-line highlighting the substantial changes made to the Two Class Common Stock Proposal Dividend Share term sheet provided by Greenlight to GM on January 30, 2017, compared to the term sheet GM emailed to Greenlight on March 20, 2017, which GM said it shared with the rating agencies. - O Greenlight walked through each change that had been made to the Two Class Common Stock Proposal term sheet and explained the important implications of these changes. - O Greenlight communicated its surprise and dismay that rating agencies still had not had the opportunity to evaluate Greenlight's Two Class Common Stock Proposal. - o Greenlight communicated that sharing the altered version of Greenlight's Term Sheet alongside a Cumulative Preferred term sheet, inappropriately framed the Dividend Shares as a disguised Preferred security that warranted partial debt treatment by the rating agencies. - o And furthermore, sharing it alongside a Collapsing Dual-Class, Non-Cumulative term sheet that was never part of Greenlight's Proposal, served the purpose of implying the Two Class Common Stock Proposal was less "equity-like" than this structure and incorporated a cumulative dividend (which it does not). - · Greenlight communicated the importance of GM approaching the rating agencies regarding the Two Class Common Stock Proposal in a position of advocacy, consistent with normal corporate practices. - This would include communicating that the Two Class Common Stock Proposal would not represent a material departure from GM's existing financial policy, would not represent a change in how GM allocated operating cash flows and would have no impact on GM's fundamental creditworthiness. - Furthermore, Greenlight emphasized the importance of rating agencies properly evaluating the Dividend Shares as common stock. - Greenlight communicated its disappointment that it had been denied an ability to have substantive dialogue with rating agencies at its own expense for several months and that it did not understand why the Company had repeatedly denied this request. - Separately, Greenlight reiterated its longstanding offer to assist in the preparation of a presentation to the rating agencies and to participate in such a presentation. - · Greenlight also discussed how many other investment grade companies had successfully taken the existing economic and governance rights of their current common equity and split it into two common equities, better aligned with investor objectives, without suffering negative credit rating consequences. - After discussing the obstacles GM had raised thus far, Greenlight emphasized the positive elements of the Two Class Common Stock Proposal.
-This included substantial value creation, with analysis similar to the +24% to +72% increase in GM's equity value shown in Greenlight's March 28, 2017 public presentation. - The analysis showed that Capital Appreciation Share P/E multiple expansion was likely because planned buybacks would buy more Capital Appreciation Shares than today's common stock due to a reduced absolute share price.
+- · Greenlight communicated that it believed GM's initial rejection of the Proposal was based on flawed assumptions and analysis. - · Greenlight believed it had addressed all relevant governance, credit rating, tax, accounting and legal issues. - Greenlight shared a copy of a red-line highlighting the substantial changes made to the Two Class Common Stock Proposal Dividend Share term sheet provided by Greenlight to GM on January 30, 2017, compared to the term sheet GM emailed to Greenlight on March 20, 2017, which GM said it shared with the rating agencies. - O Greenlight walked through each change that had been made to the Two Class Common Stock Proposal term sheet and explained the important implications of these changes. - o Greenlight communicated its surprise and dismay that rating agencies still had not had the opportunity to evaluate Greenlight's Two Class Common Stock Proposal. - O Greenlight communicated that sharing the altered version of Greenlight's Term Sheet alongside a Cumulative Preferred term sheet, inappropriately framed the Dividend Shares as a disguised Preferred security that warranted partial debt treatment by the rating agencies. - O And furthermore, sharing it alongside a Collapsing Dual-Class, Non-Cumulative term sheet that was never part of Greenlight's Proposal, served the purpose of implying the Two Class Common Stock Proposal was less "equity-like" than this structure and incorporated a cumulative dividend (which it does not). - · Greenlight communicated the importance of GM approaching the rating agencies regarding the Two Class Common Stock Proposal in a position of advocacy, consistent with normal corporate practices. - This would include communicating that the Two Class Common Stock Proposal would not represent a material departure from GM's existing financial policy, would not represent a change in how GM allocated operating cash flows and would have no impact on GM's fundamental creditworthiness. - Furthermore, Greenlight emphasized the importance of rating agencies properly evaluating the Dividend Shares as common stock. - Greenlight communicated its disappointment that it had been denied an ability to have substantive dialogue with rating agencies at its own expense for several months and that it did not understand why the Company had repeatedly denied this request. - Separately, Greenlight reiterated its longstanding offer to assist in the preparation of a presentation to the rating agencies and to participate in such a presentation. - · Greenlight also discussed how many other investment grade companies had successfully taken the existing economic and governance rights of their current common equity and split it into two common equities, better aligned with investor objectives, without suffering negative credit rating consequences. - · After discussing the obstacles GM had raised thus far, Greenlight emphasized the positive elements of the Two Class Common Stock Proposal, including substantial value creation. - The analysis showed that Capital Appreciation Share P/E multiple expansion was likely because planned buybacks would buy more Capital Appreciation Shares than today's common stock due to a reduced absolute share price.